Stack ranking is natural human behavior.

-“Let’s use velocity to measure team performance.
-We get it from our project management system automatically.”
-Pulling the data you really need can be an initial large lift but the benefit overtime will pay back 100x.
+"Let's use velocity to measure team performance.
+We get it from our project management system automatically."
+Pulling the data you really need can be an initial large lift, but the benefits over time will pay back 100x.
 And it’s actually worse to force the wrong metrics than to use none at all.

 So what should we measure?

 When I was a team lead, I answered that question for myself by taking a step back and looking at my personal leadership responsibility areas.
 After analyzing all of my important jobs, I found that they fit into three pillars.